-If you're concerned about Inheritance Tax, gifting to loved ones now can reduce the value of your estate and, therefore, the eventual bill.
-However, not all gifts are immediately exempt from Inheritance Tax.
+If you're concerned about Inheritance Tax (IHT), gifting to loved ones now can reduce the value of your estate and, so, the eventual bill.

+However, not all gifts are immediately exempt from IHT.
 Some may be considered part of your estate for up to seven years.

 Taking advantage of gifts that are outside of your estate immediately can provide peace of mind.
-Each year, the gifting allowances means you can pass on up to £3,000 tax-free.
+Each year, your IHT annual exemption means you can pass on a tax-free amount.

+In 2021/22, this amount is £3,000.
 The limit applies per individual, so couples can gift up to £6,000 between them.

-Why should I use the Gifting Allowance?
-What happens if I don' use it before 5 April 2021?
+Why use the gifting allowance?
+What happens if I don't use it before 5 April 2022?

 It allows you to pass on wealth to a loved one that is immediately considered outside of your estate for Inheritance Tax purposes.
-If you don't use it the exemption can be carried forward for one year.
+The exemption can be carried forward for one year.